Michelle Phillips: Early life

 At the age of 13, Phillips returned to the United States with her father and sister, settling again in Los Angeles.
 There, she became a childhood friend of Sue Lyon.
 Phillips attended several high schools in Los Angeles, including Alexander Hamilton High School and Marshall High School.
 While a student, Phillips played several sports and studied piano, guitar, and cello.
 During her sophomore year, after being caught skipping classes and subsequently forging absence permission slips, Phillips was expelled from Marshall High School and transferred to Eagle Rock High School.

 In mid-1961, at age 17, Phillips relocated to San Francisco to live with her friend Tamar Hodel and began working as a model.
-She appeared in a billboard advertisement for Lucky Lager beer and in print ads for Cole bathing suits.
+She appeared on a billboard advertising Lucky Lager beer and in print ads for Cole bathing suits.
 Phillips quickly became immersed in San Francisco's countercultural music scene and nightlife, recalling: "Tamar and I loved going out and showing off.
 We had a friend, Eddie, Tamar's hairdresser, who was a flaming homosexual and proud of it.
 Remember that this was early for gays to be obvious.
 Eddie was the first I knew and loved who was blatant.
 He loved to do our hair and make my face up and dress me ...
 We didn't always have a lot of money, but I only once went to bed hungry."
 At a club in San Francisco in July 1961, she met John Phillips while he was touring California with his band the Journeymen, and the two began a whirlwind romance.
 He divorced his first wife and married Michelle on December 31, 1962, when she was 18 years old.